telepathylabsai/OpenDF/README.md

 In addition, see our LREC-2022 paper [Simplifying Semantic Annotations of SMCalFlow](https://sigsem.uvt.nl/isa18/ISA-18_25_Paper.pdf).

+See also this very good [blog from Semantic Machines](https://www.microsoft.com/en-us/research/group/msai/articles/designing-a-framework-for-conversational-interfaces/).

 ## Installation

 The system mainly depends on the libraries listed in the requirements.txt file.
 These dependencies can be installed in